-Figure 1: (a) The hypothesis for our hypothetical drought study expressed as a causal diagram in which arrows imply causal relationships between variables.
-For visual simplicity, the continuous variables soil moisture and productivity are represented as binary. (b) Results from the hypothetical experiment on 12 grassland plots, where 6 plots have been randomly assigned treatment with a rainout shelter.
-Rainout shelters reduce soil moisture by blocking precipitation, which in turn reduces plot productivity. (c) Photo of a drought experiment with rainout shelters in Boulder, Colorado, USA (Photo credit: Meghan Hayden).
+Fig. 1.
+(A) The hypothesis for our hypothetical drought study expressed as a causal diagram in which arrows imply causal relationships between variables.
+For visual simplicity, the continuous variables soil moisture and productivity are represented as binary.
+(B) Results from the hypothetical experiment on 12 grassland plots, where six plots have been randomly assigned treatment with a rainout shelter.
+Rainout shelters reduce soil moisture by blocking precipitation, which in turn reduces plot productivity.
+(C) Photograph of a drought experiment with rainout shelters in Boulder, Colorado, USA.
+Photograph credit: Meghan Hayden.